-“Our son has been receiving ABA services from Hand over Hand for the past year.
+“Our son has been receiving ABA services from Hand over Hand for the past year and a half.
 Prior to starting with Hand over Hand, we tried another provider for 9 months and it was a disaster.
 We were reluctant to start in-home services again, but we can say now that Hand over Hand is one of the best things which happened for our son.
 Hand over Hand has one of the best teams which includes Nicole as the BCBA, Susan as the Director and excellent therapists.
 They all are professionals with a personal touch.
 Our son has shown a lot of progress in all his programs, he is communicating more, he is happy and his behaviors are so much less now.
 Nicole keeps an excellent oversight on all his programs, provides strategies to the therapists on a regular basis and also coordinates with the school teacher to align school and home programs.
 Now, we have a better understanding of the progress being made in the school programs as well.
 The therapists who work with our son are well trained, warm, loving and very accommodating.
 They have been able to establish a perfect balance between a structured ABA approach required for learning and at the same time have a personal loving and affectionate approach.
 Susan seamlessly manages all insurance related issues and she is really good with it.
 We don’t have to worry about any insurance related issues.
 She keeps them in check… It’s for the first time we have ever felt that there are people who are working as a team for the wellbeing of our son and they are covering all the aspects.
 We are lucky to come in contact with such wonderful people and will always be thankful for what they have done for us…”

 – Upender & Astha K.